Insurance in India

-Insurance in India covers both public and private sector organisations.
-It is listed in the Seventh Schedule of India's Constitution as a Union List subject, meaning it can only be legislated by the Central government.

-The insurance sector has gone through a number of phases by allowing private companies to solicit insurance and also allowing foreign direct investment.
-India allowed private companies in insurance sector in 2000, setting a limit on FDI to 26%, which was increased to 49% in 2014, and further increased to 74% in May 2021.
+Insurance in India is provided by both public and private-sector companies.
+India's Constitution lists it under the Union List, meaning only the central government can legislate on it.
+Since 1999, the Insurance Regulatory and Development Authority of India (IRDAI) has regulated the sector.
+The insurance sector has gone through several phases, allowing private companies to solicit insurance and also permitting foreign direct investment (FDI) in Indian insurance companies.
+India allowed private companies in the sector in 2000, setting a limit of 26% on FDI; it was increased to 49% in 2014, 74% in May 2021, and 100% in December 2025.